People Management Policy

 d) adjust to the various local circumstances in which the different companies of the Group operate; and

-e) be at the forefront of the market, consistently with the position achieved by the Company and its Group.
+e) be and stay at the forefront of the market, consistently with the position achieved by the Company and the other companies of the Group.

 10. Main Principles of Conduct in connection with the Reconciliation of Personal and Working Life

-Achieving an effective work/life balance for professionals is a priority for the Group, which implements it through the following main principles of conduct:
+Achieving an effective work/life balance for professionals is a priority at the Group level, which is implemented through the following main principles of conduct:

 a) implement measures of reconciliation that promote respect for the personal and family life of professionals and facilitate the achievement of an optimal balance between the latter and work responsibilities;